 Surfing the internet, church handyman discovers our website and calls us to get an estimate.
-During our conversation Phil, the handyman was impressed that we have maintained Medford United Methodist Churches for nearly 20 years now.
-They, along with about 25 other places of worship, Phil gained confidence in our reputation, and eagerly asked for us to provide him a free estimate.
+During our conversation Phil, the handyman, was impressed when he learned that we have maintained Medford United Methodist Churches for nearly 20 years now.
+They, along with about 25 other places of worship work or worked with us.
+Phil gained confidence and eagerly asked for us to provide him a free estimate.

 While on the phone I suggested he take a look at our “case studies-commercial” tab and then VCT or commercial vinyl floors.
 He opened it and instantly remarked “thank you, this really helps!”
-While there on our site I directed him to some VCT strip and wax projects, where he could see the pictures right there on the spot, and commented, “yes that’s what we need!”
+Looking there he could see the pictures right there on the spot, and responded “yes that’s what we need!”

-He further appreciated that he could use our places of worship reference list to show them so they can see just how many others use us, and he responded “that’s great, I think it will help them gain trust that you do good work in a similar capacity.”
+He further appreciated that he could use our places of worship reference list to show their board.
+That way it would validate to them our association in partnering with the faith community in providing them floor care.
+And again he responded “that’s great, I think it will help them gain trust that you do good work in a similar capacity.”

 There is a variety, from dirty tile & grout, to strip & wax, to cleaning carpet, add some cleaning of cork type rubber floor and even play gym mat flooring, we have done a variety of things for the floors themselves.
 As for some of the other stuff, yes we clean upholstery or leather, and we clean, sand, repair, refinish or replace wood floors.
 Add to that if you want the new LVP flooring, planks or tiles that resemble either stone or wood planks, we do that too!